homolog

 homolog (plural homologs)

-1. Something homologous; a homologous organ or part, chemical compound or chromosome.
+1. Something homologous; a homologous organ or part, chemical compound, chromosome, gene, or cultural element.

 • 2008, Chan-seok Jeong, Minho Lee, Dongsup Kim, edited by Ratko Magjarevic, World Congress of Medical Physics and Biomedical Engineering 2006, Volume 1 (Biomedical Engineering), →ISBN, page 171: